Is It Child Abuse? Community Response Guides Can Help

-Within the last few years, NCCD has developed child protection reporting guides with partners in Australia and Singapore to help mandated reporters from different community stakeholder groups measure their concerns against an established standard.
+Within the last few years, Evident Change has developed child protection reporting guides with partners in Australia and Singapore to help mandated reporters from different community stakeholder groups measure their concerns against an established standard.
 While this is still somewhat new, the hope is that using this guide will help:

 - Create a common language among reporters;

 - CPS agencies receive the most appropriate reports for screening and response decisions;

 - Ensure that children and families requiring statutory CPS are promptly reported;